Placements and electives

 Feedback from recent placements has been consistently positive.
 Four cohorts of physiotherapy students in 2025 rated their experience at Mildmay an average of 8.7 out of 10, highlighting the breadth of learning opportunities and the supportive environment.

-Mildmay’s social work team, headed up by Lead Social Worker, Beverly Nelson, supports vulnerable patients within our hospital.
+Mildmay’s social work team, headed up by Lead Social Worker, Beverley Nelson, supports vulnerable patients within our hospital.
 It offers patients wrap-around care that is respectful, inclusive, and considerate of all care and support needs.
 Mildmay’s social work team works with patients, their carers, family, and advocate to promote collaborative working, anti-oppressive and anti-discriminative practices.

 "It has been so lovely to be at Mildmay for the last few months.
 I have felt very welcomed into the team and learned so much from my time here, which I will be able to take forward into my career.
 Thank you all for supporting my learning, it has definitely been challenging at times, but there has always been someone there to offer guidance and kind words!
 It is a great organisation and I have been very impressed by the level of genuine care and support patients receive."